conversations and coverage

 We could expand on that [COIC] further and really bring it to a community level.
 Expanding to more community-based, adding positions from people who are from Powell Butte, from people who are from La Pine, getting more voices on those boards, I think would be incredibly helpful to understanding.
 You have to have the voices from those groups that are underrepresented, and I think a lot of that comes from community advocacy.

-Community is the foundation of a healthy government
+Community is the foundation of

 Candidate Conversations event on Sunday, January 4th at Larkspur Community Center